Thursday, 29 October 2009

 The day prior to filming we'd taken the boat up to Langley Mill basin and met some of the chaps from the Erewash Preservation Association.
 They'd given us the tour and I'd purchased one of their impressive plaques as a memento and proof I'd made it right to the end of the navigation!
 I'd spent the night at their facilities and very clean and tidy they were too.

 The crew arrived at 10am sharp and we commenced filming and started the trip south back down to Trent Lock.
 Ray had brought a jam jar and a pink fishing net (see below) hardly your carbon fibre rod and reel but he was optimistic about his chances.
+It took us around 7 and a half hours to get up the Erewash.
+The journey back down was much slower and took us the best part of 2 days as we were stopping off to meet anglers along the way.

 We encountered a young mum fishing alongside her pushchair with an 8 week old baby! an ex-British champion who'd landed a 30 pound carp near Shardlow on the Trent back in the 1980's and Irene a lovely lady who showed Ray the perch she'd just caught.
 It was hardly the deadliest catch...
 I've owned goldfish bigger, nevertheless Ray cried out as he claimed the fish had bitten him.. as revenge maybe?